graphhopper/graphhopper/docs/core/profiles.md

     custom_model_file: my_custom_model.yml
 ```

+You do not necessarily need to define a custom model for this and instead you can also set `custom_model_file: empty`
+(which means an empty custom model containing no rules will be used on the server-side).
 To change the profile for a single routing request you use the `/route-custom` endpoint and send your custom model
-(using the format explained above as JSON) with the request body.
+(using the format explained above but as JSON) with the request body.
 The model you send will then be merged with the
-profile you select using the `profile` parameter (which has to be a custom profile) using the some merging rules
+profile you select using the `profile` parameter (which has to be a custom profile) using the merging rules
 explained below.
-Instead of specifying a custom model file you can set `custom_model_file: empty`
-in which case the models you send with the requests will be merged with an 'empty' custom model (containing no rules).

 ### Inheritance of Custom Profiles